OCWOC

 To view the video, please visit this link - https://www.youtube.com/watch?v=OWLJFIWvuD8

-03.16.2021 (Destin) - Watersport operators and local law enforcement agencies met Tuesday morning to discuss how they can enhance safety and communication for the 2021 season.
+03.16.2021 (Destin) - about 30 Watersport operators and local law enforcement agencies met Tuesday morning to discuss how they can enhance safety and communication for the 2021 season.
 The Okaloosa County Watersport Operators Coalition and the City of Destin hosted the hour long conversation which included representatives from the Coast Guard, Florida Fish & Wildlife (FWC), Fort Walton Beach Police Dept., Okaloosa County Sheriff’s Dept., City of Destin Code Enforcement, and Destin Fire Dept. The forum provided an opportunity for watersport operators to get to know the different agencies helping patrol the waterways, and share concerns and ideas for the upcoming season.

 One of the officers of the watersport coalition is Greg Fisher, who moderated the forum.
 Greg, along with several other operators in Okaloosa County, formed the coalition to not only protect the integrity of watersport operators in the county, but improve the dialogue between local law enforcement and government.
 As Okaloosa County continues to become a premier boating destination in the Southeast, all eyes will be on the waterways and how to make them safe and sustainable.